riot/parcel-transformer-riot/Readme.md

 The Riot.js official parcel transformer.

-🚧 Parcel 2 was just released and this package is still under development and not yet 100% ready.
-Come back soon

 ## Important

 - If you are using Parcel < 2.0.0 please check the [this branch](https://github.com/riot/parcel-transformer-riot/tree/parcel-v1)